Quantum isomorphism of $2$-graphs: Concluding remarks

 \section{Concluding remarks}

-\begin{itemize} \item The $2$-graph in the example (b) can be seen to be isomorphic to the cartesian product of the $1$-graph with two vertices and a bidirected edge (say $\mathcal{G}$) with itself in the sense of Proposition 1.8 of \cite{NYJM}.
+\begin{itemize} \item The $2$-graph in the example (b) of Section~\(4\) can be seen to be isomorphic to the cartesian product of the $1$-graph with two vertices and a bidirected edge (say $\mathcal{G}$) with itself in the sense of Proposition 1.8 of \cite{NYJM}.
 In that example, the quantum automorphism group of the $2$-graph is ${\rm Aut}^{+}(\mathcal{G})\ot{\rm Aut}^{+}(\mathcal{G})$.
-We conjecture that if $\mathcal{G}_{1},\mathcal{G}_{2}$ are two $1$-graphs, then the quantum automorphism group of the $2$-graph $\mathcal{G}_{1}\times\mathcal{G}_{2}$ at least contains ${\rm Aut}^{+}(\mathcal{G}_{1})\ot{\rm Aut}^{+}(\mathcal{G}_{2})$ as a quantum subgroup. \item We believe that the idea in this paper can be adapted to define the notion of the quantum automorphism group of $k$-graphs in general as a $k$-graph can be described by similar combinatorial data of $k$-colored graphs (see \cite{Hazzlewood1}).
-But we believe that the computations will get harder as $k$ increases. \item The quantum automorphism group of a $2$-graph should naturally act on the corresponding higher rank graph $C^{\ast}$-algebra as it has already been observed in the literature in the case of $1$-graphs (see \cite{Joardar1},\cite{Joardar2},\cite{Weber} for example). \item The quantum automorphism group of a $2$-graph has natural corepresentations on the morphism spaces of the $2$-graph.
-Therefore our consideration might also shed some light on the corepresentation theory of the quantum automorphism groups of $2$-graphs.\end{itemize}
+We conjecture that if $\mathcal{G}_{1},\mathcal{G}_{2}$ are two $1$-graphs, then the quantum automorphism group of the $2$-graph $\mathcal{G}_{1}\times\mathcal{G}_{2}$ at least contains ${\rm Aut}^{+}(\mathcal{G}_{1})\ot{\rm Aut}^{+}(\mathcal{G}_{2})$ as a quantum subgroup. \item One would like to find a `non-trivial' example of a pair of $2$-graphs (or equivalently triples) that are not classically isomorphic, but quantum isomorphic.
+We are working in this direction and we hope to report it in a forthcoming article soon.
+To produce a ``trivial" example, one can simply take a pair of quantum isomorphic graphs which are not classicaly isomorphic say $\clg_{1},\clg_{2}$.
+Then the triples $(\clg_{1}, \clg_{1}, {\rm id})$ and $(\clg_{2}, \clg_{2}, {\rm id})$ will be quantum equivalent but not classicaly equivalent. \item The quantum automorphism group of a $2$-graph should naturally act on the corresponding higher rank graph $C^{\ast}$-algebra as it has already been observed in the literature in the case of $1$-graphs (see \cites{Joardar1,Joardar2,Weber} for example). \item We believe that the notion of quantum isomorphism between $2$-graphs given in the Definition \ref{qiso} can be linked to a perfect quantum strategy for winning a suitable non-local ``$2$-graph isomorphism game''. \end{itemize}

 \begin{theorem} Two defining triples $(\mathcal{G}_1,\mathcal{H}_1,\theta_1)$ and $(\mathcal{G}_2,\mathcal{H}_2, \theta_2)$ are equivalent if and only if the corresponding 2-graphs (say $\Lambda_{1}$ and $\Lambda_2$ respectively) are isomorphic. \end{theorem}